valsui/BacktrackingPractice/README.md

 ### Backtracking Practice (DFS or Branch and Bound)

-This repo just practices common backtracking algorithms with C# and JS
+This repo just practices common backtracking algorithms and other algorighthms in JS.
+Done so far:

 - subsets
-- permutations
-- combination sum
+- nested objects
-- palindrome partioning
+- valid soduku

 Solutions and problems are from this leetcode post: